hack-the-rat/free-code-camp/full-stack-developer-certification/responsive-web-design/html/forms-and tables/hotel-feedback-form/README.md

 For your existing `input` element, add a `placeholder` attribute with the value of `"e.g., John Doe"`.

 Also, add the `required` attribute to the `input` element.

+## Step 10

+Your hotel feedback form should also collect an email address from the user.

+Start by adding a new `label` element with the text `Email address (required):` to the form.
+Your `label` element should have a `for` attribute set to the value of `"email"`.